As always with Angkor – the excitement continues. What secrets will this remarkable place choose to reveal next?

 Don’t miss Professor Roland Fletcher’s lecture series at Amansara from 6-12 December this year.
 The eminent Angkor scholar will share findings from a LiDAR survey – conducted by helicopter in April 2012 – which shed light on the civilisation’s true scale.
 LiDAR is a remote sensing technology that measures distance by illuminating a target with a laser and analysing the reflected light.
 As well as offering informal house talks, Professor Fletcher will accompany guests to rarely seen sites in Angkor.

-An archaeologist at the University of Sydney, Professor Fletcher is also a Director of the Greater Angkor Project.
-This research programme has mapped the extent and settlement pattern of the 1,000-square kilometre urban complex, analysed how its water management system operated, and gained new insight into the demise of Angkorian civilisation between the 15th and 17th centuries AD.
+An archaeologist at the University of Sydney, Professor Fletcher is also Director of the Greater Angkor Project.
+This research programme, in collaboration with the APSARA Authority and French researchers, has mapped the extent and settlement pattern of the 1,000-square kilometre urban complex, analysed how its water management system operated, and gained new insight into the demise of Angkorian civilisation between the 14th and 17th centuries AD.

-Visit Amantaka in Luang Prabang before or after your time at Amansara for a six-night discovery of ‘Indochina’s Past and Present’.
+Visit Amantaka in Luang Prabang, Laos before or after your time at Amansara for a six-night discovery of ‘Indochina’s Past and Present’.
 For more information